ethersphere/swap-swear-and-swindle/README.md

 function trial(bytes32 id) public returns (bool);

-### Expert witness contract
+### Witness contract

- A smart contract which responsible to testimony for a pre defined evidence submitted to it.
+ A smart contract which responsible to testimony according to a certain type of evidence which is submitted to it.

  Testimony means it is doing a validation for the evidence submitted to it.